hyperledger/fabric/docs/source/CONTRIBUTING.rst

-The project's :doc:`maintainers <MAINTAINERS>` are responsible for reviewing and merging all patches submitted for review and they guide the over-all technical direction of the project within the guidelines established by the Hyperledger Project's Technical Steering Committee (TSC).
+The project's :doc:`maintainers <MAINTAINERS>` are responsible for reviewing and merging all patches submitted for review and they guide the over-all technical direction of the project within the guidelines established by the Hyperledger Technical Steering Committee (TSC).

 Becoming a maintainer
 ~~~~~~~~~~~~~~~~~~~~~